 Not only is it interesting to directly experience a culture, but it can help us grow as individuals.
 As we settle into our careers, we often no longer have the chance to immerse ourselves in a new culture.
 Plus, you’ll have great stories to tell!

 Impress future employers or (post)graduate admissions boards with stories of learning and adapting to a different culture.
 Studying abroad can open doors to you as it allows you to stand out from the crowd.
-Land that job!
+There are many new job opportunities overseas for study abroad students.

 Few experiences are better at helping us reflect on our own culture(s) and priorities.
 Many people who study abroad return home changed from learning to see things through new filters.
 We grow by putting ourselves in situations that we are unsure we can handle and then succeeding.
 Returning study abroad students often note their increased self-confidence.
 Come back with you 2.0; you’ll be happy you did.